juarezr/solrcopy/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -a, --archive-files <quantity>        Max number of files of documents stored in each zip file [default: 40] -c, --core <core>                     Case sensitive name of the core in the Solr server -d, --dir </path/to/output>           Existing folder for writing the zip backup files containing the extracted documents [env: SOLR_COPY_DIR=]
+    -u, --url <localhost:8983/solr>       Url pointing to the Solr cluster [env: SOLR_COPY_URL=] -c, --core <core>                     Case sensitive name of the core in the Solr server -d, --dir </path/to/output>           Existing folder where the zip backup files containing the extracted documents are stored [env: SOLR_COPY_DIR=]
-    -l, --limit <quantity>                Maximum quantity of documents for retrieving from the core (like 100M) --log-file-level <level>          What level of detail should write messages to the file [default: debug] [possible values: off, error, warn, info, debug, trace] --log-file-path <path/to/file>    Write messages to a local file --log-level <level>               What level of detail should print messages [default: info]  [possible values: off, error, warn, info, debug, trace]
-        --log-mode <mode>                 Terminal output to print messages [default: mixed]  [possible values: stdout, stderr, mixed]
-    -m, --max-errors <count>              How many times should continue on source document errors [default: 0] -n, --num-docs <quantity>             Number of documents to retrieve from solr in each reader step [default: 4k] -o, --order <f1:asc f2:desc>...
-Solr core fields names for sorting documents for retrieval -p, --params <useParams=my_params>    Extra parameter for Solr Update Handler.
+    -q, --query <f1:val1 AND f2:val2>     Solr Query for filtering which documents are retrieved -o, --order <f1:asc f2:desc>...
+Solr core fields names for sorting documents for retrieval -k, --skip <quantity>                 Skip this quantity of documents in the Solr Query [default: 0] -l, --limit <quantity>                Maximum quantity of documents for retrieving from the core (like 100M) -s, --select <field1 field2>...
+Names of core fields retrieved in each document [default: all but _*] -p, --params <useParams=my_params>    Extra parameter for Solr Update Handler.
 See: https://lucene.apache.org/solr/guide/transforming-
                                           and-indexing-custom-json.html
-    -q, --query <f1:val1 AND f2:val2>     Solr Query for filtering which documents are retrieved -r, --readers <count>                 Number parallel threads reading documents from solr core [default: 1] -s, --select <field1 field2>...
-Names of core fields retrieved in each document [default: all but _*] -k, --skip <quantity>                 Skip this quantity of documents in the Solr Query [default: 0] -u, --url <localhost:8983/solr>       Url pointing to the Solr cluster [env: SOLR_COPY_URL=] --workaround-shards <count>       Use only when your Solr Cloud returns a distinct count of docs for some queries in a row.
+    -m, --max-errors <count>              How many times should continue on source document errors [default: 0] -n, --num-docs <quantity>             Number of documents to retrieve from solr in each reader step [default: 4k] -z, --zip-prefix <name>               Optional prefix for naming the zip backup files when storing documents -a, --archive-files <quantity>        Max number of files of documents stored in each zip file [default: 40] --workaround-shards <count>       Use only when your Solr Cloud returns a distinct count of docs for some queries in a row.
 This may be caused by replication problems between cluster nodes of shard replicas of a core.
 Response with 'num_found' bellow the greatest value are ignored for getting all possible docs.
 Use with `--params shards=shard_name` for retrieving all docs for each shard of the core [default: 0]
-    -w, --writers <count>                 Number parallel threads writing documents into zip archives [default: 1] -z, --zip-prefix <name>               Optional prefix for naming the zip backup files when storing documents
+    -r, --readers <count>                 Number parallel threads exchanging documents with the solr core [default: 1] -w, --writers <count>                 Number parallel threads syncing documents with the zip archives [default: 1] -L, --log-level <level>               What level of detail should print messages [default: info]  [possible values: off, error, warn, info, debug, trace]
+    -T, --log-mode <mode>                 Terminal output to print messages [default: mixed]  [possible values: stdout, stderr, mixed]
+    -F, --log-file-path <path/to/file>    Write messages to a local file -G, --log-file-level <level>          What level of detail should write messages to the file [default: debug] [possible values: off, error, warn, info, debug, trace]

 $ solrcopy backup --url http://localhost:8983/solr --core demo --query 'price:[1 TO 400] AND NOT popularity:10' --order price:desc weight:asc --limit 10000 --select id date name price weight popularity manu cat store features --dir ./tmp
 ```